xibosignage/xibo-manual/source/en/media_datasets.md

 The DataSets [Grid](tour_grid.html) allows you to edit existing and create new.

-The **Folder** tree will open by default:
+Click the Folders icon to toggle on/off from view.

 {tip}
-**Please note:** Folders are available from v3.0.0!
-(Speak to your Administrator to upgrade the CMS to benefit from this new feature!)
+When Folders are hidden from view, the file path for the selected folder will be shown!
 {/tip}

-- Click on a Folder/ sub-folder to search the contents and return results based on any filters applied to the Grid.
+- Click on a Folder/sub-folder to search the contents and return results based on any filters applied to the grid.

 or

-- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the Grid.
+- Tick **All Folders** to include searching in the Root Folder and return results based on any filters applied to the grid.

-{tip}
-Click the Folders menu to toggle on/off from view.
-When Folders are hidden from view, the file path for the selected folder will be shown!
-{/tip}

 ## Create a new DataSet